Sneh Pandya wrote down the reasons why he is using the Codemagic mobile CI/CD tool for building, testing and publishing React Native mobile apps.

 The Codemagic documentation covers steps and details that are helpful to everyone, whether they are just getting started with CI/CD or are already an expert.
 The documentation includes pre-configured steps and explanations, guides on how to customize build scripts and YAML files, guides on platform-specific testing scripts for all mobile platforms (including React Native), and code signing for the Android and iOS platforms.
 Moreover, the documentation covers the steps for configuring the workflow editor for cross-platform mobile app frameworks like Flutter.

-Codemagic provides three pricing plans: Get started, Pay as you go and Business.
+Codemagic provides three pricing plans: Get started, Pay as you go and Annual.
 Codemagic’s pricing is on par with that of its competitors.
-They also provide excellent features, including shared build machines across all plans and dedicated build machines in the Business plan.
+They also provide excellent features, including shared build machines across all plans and dedicated build machines.

 The Get started plan is best suited for beginners and individuals, as it offers 500 build minutes and standard macOS virtual machines.
 Just sign up and get started – no credit card required!
-Features include Slack community support, access to all the integrations, automatic builds on pull requests, remote access to the build machines and more.
+Features include Slack community support, access to all the integrations, automatic builds on pull requests, builds on M1 machines, remote access to the build machines and more.

-For larger teams and organizations, the Business plan unlocks the full power of the Codemagic platform with three concurrent builds, teams with unlimited users and unlimited macOS premium virtual machines.
-This plan also allows you to make use of custom Linux images, priority feature requests and OpenID Connect, OAuth2 or SAML for authentication.
+If you prefer fixed costs, then you can get an Annual plan with unlimited build minutes and three concurrencies for $239/month (includes a 20% discount, billed annually).
 Unlike the Pay-as-you-go plan, this plan is available on request, and pricing varies based on the use cases, with additional concurrency at $100/month.
 You can contact the sales team to get a quote and customize your requests.
-The Business plan is available with a flat 20% discount when purchasing an annual subscription.
+The annual plan is available with a flat 20% discount when purchasing an annual subscription.

 Whether you are developing native mobile apps for Android/iOS or creating cross-platform apps with Flutter/React Native, Codemagic offers competitive and flexible pricing options to help you ship your mobile apps into production much faster.